cylc/cylc-doc/src/user-guide/running-workflows/tracking-task-state.rst

 .. include:: ../../reference/config/user-platform-warning.rst

-A common use case is to poll frequently at first, to check that a job has started running properly; frequently near the expected end of its run time, to get a timely task finished update; and infrequently in the intervening period.
+A common use case is to poll:

+- frequently at first, to check that a job has started running properly;
+- frequently near the expected end of its run time, to get a timely task finished update;
+- infrequently in the intervening period.

 Configured intervals are used in sequence until the last value, which is used repeatedly until the job is finished:

 .. code-block:: cylc